Nexmo/station/_documentation/en/client-sdk/setup/add-sdk-to-your-app/javascript.md

   .catch(err => console.log(err));
 ```

+> **NOTE:** To provide us with more information to fix bugs and build features, you can opt-in to provide your application's Nexmo Client analytics and usage data.
+To be clear, this is opt-in only and turned off by default.
+To enable reporting, please set the log_reporter's enabled parameter to true.
+Your code would look similar to this
+>```javascript
+>new NexmoClient({debug:true, log_reporter: {enabled: true}})
+>```

 ## Conclusion

 You added the Nexmo Client SDK to your client-side JavaScript app and logged in to a `NexmoClient` instance, which returned an `Application` object.
 You can now use `Application.newConversation()` to create a conversation, and then access the functionality of a `Conversation`.